tom-halpin/pe-dojo-book/README.md

 This repository holds an open-sourced eBook providing an Introduction to Product Engineering.
 It is intended for anyone working in an organization that has or is embarking on a Product Engineering journey.

-This eBook is based on the [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) from [DXC Technology](https://www.dxc.com) which provides an interactive Product Engineering training course using [Katacoda](https://www.katacoda.com/) an interactive learning platform.
+This eBook is based on the [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) from [DXC Technology](https://www.dxc.com).

+The [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) provides an interactive Product Engineering training course using the [Katacoda](https://www.katacoda.com/) learning platform.

 ## Content